DannyDainton/post-con-2019-workshop/README.md

 ## Advanced Testing

 This section of the workshop will concentrate on exposing some of the more _Advanced_ features available for you to use in the `Pre-Request Scripts` and `Tests` tabs.
 Some of these features might already be familiar to you but hopefully, we're going to be using these in a different way than you're used too.
-Some of them might be brand new and give you some insights into how these _could_ be used in your context.
+Some of them might be brand new and give you some insights into how this _could_ be used in your context.

 The `Testing Module - POST/CON 2019` Collection that you imported contains a series of `examples` where we will be showing you how some of the Postman features can be used within a request.
-These examples are designed to be simple and not a _complete_ use case solution, it's more about the expose of the lesser known features and describing the different ways in which they could be used.
+These examples are designed to be simple and not a _complete_ use case solution, it's more about the expose of the lesser-known features and describing the different ways in which they could be used.

 Before breaking down the features, I want to highlight the importance of this document on our learning centre - [API Sandbox Reference](https://learning.getpostman.com/docs/postman/scripts/postman_sandbox_api_reference/), It's such an important page to have as a reference guide when doing anything in the Sandbox environment.
 It gives you tons of functions available and where they can be used - Well worth getting not only familiar with but also bookmarking as I know it's something that I continue to come back to all the time.